FTB Offer In Compromise: Tough To Get Accepted, But Can Be Done!

 Checklist Related To Financial Condition

 Most people will check no to most of the Yes/No questions.
-Last California income tax return filed is usually the most recent tax year if you live in California.
+The last California income tax return filed is usually the most recent tax year if you live in California.
 If you live out of state, write in the last once you filed.
-If you di not file required returns your offer will get rejected..
+If you do not file the required returns your offer will get rejected.
 You then have to file the missing returns and resubmit.
 The FTB sometimes makes exceptions with very old years.
 Your tax attorney can find this out for you if they are working on your case.
 If you are unsure and ask if older tax years are required to submit call the FTB Offer In Compromise department.

-Total exemptions you claim from return is the total amount of dependents you have, including yourself.
+Total exemptions you claim from the return are the total amount of dependents you have, including yourself.
 Find your adjusted gross income on line 37 of your IRS Form 1040 (bottom of the first page).

 List any vehicles, equipment, or property sold, given away, or repossessed during the past five years